sensu/sensu-community-plugins/CONTRIBUTING.md

 There is a Vagrantfile with shell provisioning that will setup the major versions of Ruby and a sensu gemset for each if you wish to use it.
 To get started install [Vagrant](https://www.vagrantup.com/) then type *vagrant up* in the root directory of the repo.
 Once it is up type *vagrant ssh* to remote into the box and then *cd /vagrant && bundle install* to set all necessary dependencies.

-The box currently defaults to Ruby 2.1.4 but has 1.8.7, 1.9.3 and 2.0.0 installed and 1.8.7 and 1.9.3 available as well.
+The box currently defaults to Ruby 2.1.4 but has 1.9.2, 1.9.3 and 2.0.0 installed as well.
 See the file comments for further details.

 ## Testing